C-sortable words as green mutation sequences: Introduction

-Our second focus is on c-sortable words (c for Coxeter element), defined by Reading \cite{R07}, who showed bijections between c-sortable words, c-clusters and noncrossing partitions in finite case (Dynkin case).
-Ingalls-Thomas extended Reading's result in the direction of representation theory and gave bijections between many sets (see \cite[p.~1534]{IT09}).
-The bijection between c-sortable words and finite torsion classes was first generalized by Thomas \cite{Tho} and also obtained by Amiot-Iyama-Reiten-Todorov \cite{AIRT10} via layers for preprojective algebras.
-We will interpret a c-sortable word as a green mutation sequence (Theorem~\ref{thm:main}) and obtain many consequences, summarized by the following theorem. \begin{theorem} For an acyclic quiver $Q$ with an admissible Coxeter element $c$.
-Then any $c$-sortable word $\w$ induces a green mutation sequence $\widetilde{\w}$ and we have the following bijections. \begin{itemize} \item $\{$the $c$-sortable word $\w\} \overset{_{1-1}}{\longleftrightarrow} \{$the finite torsion class $\hua{T}_{\gm}$ in $\h_Q=\mod \k Q\}$. \item $\{$the inversion $t_{T}$ for $\w\} \overset{_{1-1}}{\longleftrightarrow} \{$the indecomposable $T$ in $\hua{T}_{\gm}\}$. \item $\{$the descent $s_j$ for $\w\} \overset{_{1-1}}{\longleftrightarrow} \{$the red vertex $j$ for $\w\}$. \item $\{$the cover reflection $t_{T}$ for $\w\} \overset{_{1-1}}{\longleftrightarrow} \{$the red simple $T$ in $\h_{\gm}\}$. \end{itemize} Further, if $Q$ is of Dynkin type, the noncrossing partition $\nc_c(\w)$ associated to $\w$ can be calculated as
+Our second focus is on $c$-sortable words (where $c$ stands for Coxeter element), introduced by Reading \cite{R07}, who showed bijections between $c$-sortable words, c-clusters and noncrossing partitions in the Dynkin case.
+Ingalls-Thomas extended Reading's result in the direction of representation theory and gave bijections between many sets (see \cite{IT09}).
+The bijection between $c$-sortable words and finite torsion classes was first generalized by Thomas and also obtained by Amiot-Iyama-Reiten-Todorov \cite{AIRT10} via preprojective algebras.
+We will interpret a $c$-sortable word as a green mutation sequence (Theorem~\ref{thm:main}) and obtain many consequences summarized by the following theorem (see Definition~\ref{def:def} for the relevant notions).

-with $\rank\nc_c(\w)=\#\VR{\gm}$, where $\VR{\gm}$ is the set of the red vertices and $s_j^{\gm}$ is the reflection corresponding the $j$-th simple in $\h_\w$.
-Also, the tree of $c$-sortable words (with respect to the week order) is isomorphic to a supporting tree of the exchange graph $\EG_Q$. \end{theorem} These results give a deeper understanding of the results of Ingalls-Thomas \cite{IT09}.
-Note that all our bijections are consistent with theirs, cf. Table~\ref{table} and \cite[Table~1]{IT09}.
-Also, the construction from c-sortable words to the green mutation sequences should be the `dual' construction of Amiot-Iyama-Reiten-Todorov \cite{AIRT10} (cf. \cite{BIRS09}) and provides a combinatorial perspective to attack their problems at end of their paper.